 And the king's fury subsided.
 That's the same Hebrew verb used in Genesis 8:1 to describe the waters of the flood receding.
 Justice is served.

-What's the point of this story?
-The bottom line is this...
+Now, what's the point of this story?
+There's an inescapable lesson here, namely...

 Implications: A man reaps what he sows.